Scholastic Art & Writing Awards - Alliance for Young Artists & Writers

 Consequences of Copyright & Plagiarism Violations

 If the Alliance has reason to believe that an entry violates the participation terms, an investigation into the entry will be opened, which could lead to disqualification.
-In this event, the Alliance may refuse or revoke the grant of an award, and take such other measures, including the recall or removal of all awards for works submitted during the program year, as the Alliance deems appropriate in its sole discretion.
-Bear in mind that this policy is in the interest of both the student and the Alliance, since the display or distribution of an infringing entry could result in financial liability for both the student and the Alliance.
+In this event, the Alliance may refuse or revoke an award, and take such other measures, including the recall or removal of all awards for works entered during the program year, as the Alliance deems appropriate in its sole discretion.

 What if I find a work that was entered into the Scholastic Awards that isn’t original?